nwjs/chromium.src/docs/updater/protocol_3_1.md

 For `type == 3` events:
  *   All the members of `type == 2` events.
- *   `diffresult`: As `result` but specifically for a differential update.
-A client that successfully applies a differential update should send the result both here and in `result`.
-A client that attempts and fails a differential update should send the result here, and use `result` to indicate the outcome of the full update attempt.
+ *   `diffresult`: As `eventresult` but specifically for a differential update.
+A client that successfully applies a differential update should send the result both here and in `eventresult`.
+A client that attempts and fails a differential update should send the result here, and use `eventresult` to indicate the outcome of the full update attempt.
  *   `differrorcat`: As `errorcat` but for differential updates.
-Similar to `differsult`.
+Similar to `diffresult`.
  *   `differrorcode`: As `errorcode` but for differential updates.
-Similar to `differsult`.
+Similar to `diffresult`.
  *   `diffextracode1`: As `extracode1` but for differential updates.
-Similar to `differsult`.
+Similar to `diffresult`.
  *   `previousfp`: The [differential fingerprint](#differential-fingerprints)
      the client had prior to the update, regardless of whether that update was successful.